Shading language: PlayStation Shader Language

-Sony announced PSSL (PlayStation Shader Language) as a platform-specific shading language similar to Cg/HLSL for the PlayStation 4.
-It is said to be largely compatible with HLSL shaders on PC, but with additional features for the PS4 platform.
+Sony announced PlayStation Shader Language (PSSL) as a shading language similar to Cg/HLSL, but specific to the PlayStation 4.
+PSSL is said to be largely compatible with the HLSL shader language from DirectX 12, but with additional features for the PS4 and PS5 platforms.

 Metal Shading Language

-Apple has created a low-level graphics API called Metal, which runs on most Macs made since 2012, iPhones since the 5S, and iPads since the iPad Air.
-Metal introduces its own shading language called Metal Shading Language (MSL), which is based on C++14 and implemented using clang and LLVM.
+Apple has created a low-level graphics API, called Metal, which runs on most Macs made since 2012, iPhones since the 5S, and iPads since the iPad Air.
+Metal has its own shading language called Metal Shading Language (MSL), which is based on C++14 and implemented using clang and LLVM.
 MSL unifies vertex, fragment and compute processing.

 WebGPU Shading Language

 WebGPU Shading Language (WGSL) is the shader language for WebGPU.
 That is, an application using the WebGPU API uses WGSL to express the programs, known as shaders, that run on the GPU.

 Translation

-As more and more graphics APIs become available, developers face the problem of porting shaders from one shading languages to another.
-A few approaches are used:
+To port shaders from one shading language to another, a few approaches are used: